tuanminh201/buddy-app/README.md

 # Buddy App

 **Buddy App** is a simple personal Android project developed using **Kotlin**.
-It was created as a hands-on exercise to practice Kotlin and explore modern Android development principles.
+It was created as a exercise to practice Kotlin and explore modern Android development principles.

 ---